Ecommerce Pulse Report

 What’s in our Sporting Goods Index?

 The Ecommerce Pulse Report from Signifyd was designed to provide ongoing coverage of changes and trends in the ecommerce landscape.
 The data in this report illustrates how the Sporting Goods vertical is performing now compared to historical performance.
-Data is aggregated by category across 10,000+ ecommerce merchants globally.
+Data is aggregated by category across thousands of ecommerce merchants globally.

 - Sporting Goods